 3. Project Evaluation

 a.
 Measures of Success.
-If appropriate, Identify quantitative indices, parameters and/or criteria that will be used to measure project success.
-Examples of quantitative criteria may include but are not limited to the following:
+Identify indices, parameters and/or criteria that will be used to measure project success.
+Examples of quantitative criteria may include- but are not limited to the following:

 Square feet of impervious cover removed